-To PARTICIPARTS in The Savings PLAR: As a participant in the Savings PLAR: As a participant in the Savings Plan, you may instruct Fidelity, as the trustee of the Savings Plan, how to vote the shares of A. H. Belo Corporation ("A. H. Belo") common stock allocated to your plan account at the 2009 Annual Meeting of Shareholders, and any adjournment or postponement thereof.
+TO PARTICIPANTS IN THE SAVINGS PLAN: As a participant in the Savings Plan, you may instruct Fidelity, as the trustee of the Savings Plan, how to vote the shares of A. H. Belo Corporation ("A. H. Belo") common stock allocated to your plan account at the 2009 Annual Meeting of Shareholders, and any adjournment or postponement thereof.
 This voting instruction card, when properly completed and returned by you, will constitute instructions to Fidelity to vote the shares of A. H. Belo common stock credited to your plan account as of March 19, 2009.
-Your instructions to Fidelity will be held in struct confidence and will be made available only to the inspectors of the election at the Annual Meeting, none of whom is an employee of A. H. Belo.
+Your instructions to Fidelity will be made available only to the inspectors of the election at the Annual Meeting, none of whom is an employee of A. H. Belo.
 Please use the other side of this form in giving your instructions.

-Meeting, none of whom is an employee of A. H. Beko.
-Please use the other side of this form in givin instructions.
 If Fidelity has not received your voting instructions by May 12, 2009, your plan shares will be voted by Fidelity in the same proportion as those shares for which voting instructions have been timely received with respect to the Savings Plan.
-If you sign, date and return a voting instruction card but do not check any boxes on the card, Fidelity will vote your plan shares "FOR" all nominees standing for election as directors, "FOR" approval of the A. H. Belo 2008 Incentive Compensation Plan, "FOR" the ratification of the appointment of KPMG LLP as A. H. Belo's independent registered public accounting firm, and in Fidelity's discretion on any other matter presented at the meeting.
+If you sign, date and return a voting instruction card but do not check any boxes on the card, Fidelity will vote your plan shares "FOR" all nominees standing for election as directors, "FOR" approval of the A. H. Belo 2008 incentive Compensation Plan, "FOR" the ratification of the appointment of KPMG LLP as A. H. Belo's independent registered public accounting firm, and in Fidelity's discretion on any other matter presented at the meeting.